rickyychen/McGillWebsite/README.md

 __Or__

-1. Create a virtual environment and activate it.

-2. Download the requirements in requirements.txt
+1. Download the requirements in requirements.txt

-3. Lauch the website locally in Django.
+2. Lauch the website locally in Django.